On the 72nd anniversary of Japan’s surrender in World War II, I visited Yasukuni Shrine.

 After World War II, the United States imposed the separation of church and state onto Japan.
 The shrine, previously ran by the government, had to become secular or break off into a private institution.
 The government chose the latter, and since then, the shrine has been owned and operated by a ultra right-wing nationalist group.
 The shrine is now also home to a revisionist history museum.

 In the 70s, priests secretly enshrined the souls of a thousand war criminals, including those directly responsible for planning and ordering atrocities in WWII.
 Enshrinement effectively erased their sins and their souls are now honored alongside other servicemen and women.

 As a result, Yasukuni Shrine has since been mired in controversy.
-Japan is a pacifist country now, with its constitution outlawing war and a proper military (Japan has a self-defense force).
-As such, many Japanese oppose the enshrinement, seeing it as a step backwards to Japan’s imperialist past.
+Japan is a pacifist country now, with its constitution outlawing war and a proper military.1 As such, many Japanese oppose the enshrinement, seeing it as a step backwards to Japan’s imperialist past.
 Asian countries, having been victims of Japan’s war crimes, see the shrine as a celebration of Japan’s actions in the war and a lack of remorse.

 Every once in a while, Prime Minister Shinzō Abe and his ruling party will visit the shrine as a way to please their nationalist and yakuza friends.
 On this anniversary day, Abe sent members of his cabinet there on his behalf to avoid souring relations with China and South Korea, as he sought to work with them on the North Korean issue.